1. Definitions and Interpretation

 “Website” means those of the Customer’s website or website which specifically are to be the subject of the Services.

-2.1.2 by placing an order with ROI or instructing ROI to provide the Services after:
+2.1 The Customer is deemed to have accepted the Terms and Conditions by placing an order with ROI or instructing ROI to provide the Services after:

 (a) ROI’s Terms and Conditions received by the Customer; or

 (b) The availability of ROI’s Terms and Conditions on ROI’s website are brought to the notice of the Customer in the Customer Proposal or otherwise.